chris-mathew/Breast_Cancer_Masking/README.md

 This project aims to develop an AI-based breast cancer screening system.
 It includes components for pre-processing, SQL server, APIs, machine learning model trained on DDOS publically available dataset, user interface, and deployment to create a successful Breast Cancer Desnity and Breast Cancer Risk Assessment program.

-Link to the project: https://www.crtl-alt-elite.online/
+Link to the demo: https://www.crtl-alt-elite.online/

 ## Folder Structure